svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 |`plotcumexpvar(m, ...)`|Cumulative explained variance plot|

 Most of the plots can be shown using different ways, e.g. as a scatter, a line, or a bar plot.
-To switch between them there is a parameter `Type`, which can in general have the following values: `'scatter'`, `'densscatter'`, `'line'`, `'bar'`.
+To switch between them there is a parameter `'Type'`, which can in general have the following values: `'scatter'`, `'densscatter'`, `'line'`, `'bar'`.
 Here is an example for the scatter plot:

 ```matlab
 figure